logo jabes

 retrospective

-Going trough all this again, some experience from the past are resurrected: The switch to how to improve something is a np-hard problem.
+Going trough all this again, some experience from the paste are resurrected: The switch to how to improve something is a np-hard problem.

 other pages